Coupon Clipping - Clues for the Coupon Clipper

 They’re lurking everyone.
 You’ll find them in the junk drawer, tucked in the pantry and wadded up in the bottom of your handbag.

-When my children were young, coupons were a fun game for them and a necessity for me.
-I’d hoard them like a squirrel with nuts in the winter.
+When my children were young, grocery coupons were a fun game for them and a necessity for me.
+I would hoard them like a squirrel with nuts in the winter.
 About every six weeks, a local discount grocery, already the cheapest deal in town, offered triple coupon day.
-You’d have thought I won the lottery by the time I left the store with my 45 cent box of brand-name cereal.
+You would have thought I won the lottery by the time I left the store with my 45 cent box of brand-name cereal.

 When I start to find lots of coupons at a client’s home, we sit down and talk about if coupon clipping is how they really wish to spend their time.
 For some, the money-saving answer is yes.
 But for others, as we discuss, they realize they are in a time-wasting cycle.
 They clip, then lose or forget to use.
 Then they spend a great deal of time culling out coupons that have expired and starting all over again.